Find Duplicate Rows in PostgreSQL

-In this Tutorial we will see how to find duplicate rows in postgresql.
-Getting duplicate rows in postgresql table can be accomplished by using multiple methods each is explained with an example.
+In this section we will see how to find duplicate rows in PostgreSQL table.
+To find duplicate rows in a PostgreSQL table, you can use the GROUP BY clause along with the HAVING Getting duplicate rows in PostgreSQL table can be accomplished by using multiple methods each is explained with an example.

 The table which we use for depiction is

-select distinct * from ExamScore where studentid in ( select studentid from (
+select distinct * from examscore_dup where studentid in ( select studentid from (

 select studentid, count(*)